Ravenna FC

-The club was founded in 1913.

 History

 Foundation

-The club was founded in 1913 as the football section of sports club Unione Sportiva Ravennate.
+The club was founded in 1914 as the football section of sports club Unione Sportiva Ravennate.
 In 1920, the club merged with Audace Football Club, which had been founded only one year earlier, in 1919.
 The same year the club joined the Italian Football Federation, it was part of the Promozione league.
 Another merger in 1921 with S.G.
 Forti per essere Liberi led the club to change its denomination to 'Unione Sportiva Ravennate Forti per essere Liberi'.
 The sports club disbanded in 1928, with all its sports sections becoming separate entities; notably, the football section assumed the denomination of Associazione Calcio Ravenna.

 U.S. Ravenna

 In 1936, Ravenna made their first appearance in the Serie C, where they played until 1948.
 In 1949, the club, now playing in the amateur Interregionale league, became known as Unione Sportiva Ravenna, then switching this denomination to Sarom Unione Sportiva Ravenna for sponsorship reasons in 1954, maintaining it for ten years.
 Ravenna returned to Serie C in 1950 for a single season and again in 1955, playing in this division until 1971, when they were relegated to Serie D. A subsequent Serie C spell from 1972 to 1976 was followed by two consecutive relegations.
 Two promotions in a row from 1980 to 1982 then brought the club back to the pro leagues, in the recently created Serie C2.
 Ravenna was relegated to Serie D in 1984, but promptly returned to Serie C2.

 In 1992, Ravenna were awarded Serie C2 champions, being promoted to Serie C1.
 Only one year later, in 1993, Ravenna won the Serie C1 league and gained promotion to Serie B for a historical first time.
 However, this lasted only one season, and Ravenna returned to Serie C1 in 1994.
 They returned to Serie B in 1996, playing in the Italian second division until 2001, when they were relegated to Serie C1.
 However, they were subsequently relegated by the Federation due to financial troubles.